our story

 Trevi began in 1993, known as Trevi House.

-As Roma was sat in a café in Rome dreaming up her vision for the service, she could hear the waters cascading at the nearby beautiful and picturesque Trevi Fountain.
+As Roma was sat in a café in Rome starting to formulate ideas on how to help these women, she could hear the waters cascading at the nearby beautiful and picturesque Trevi Fountain.
 The Trevi Fountain is the largest Baroque fountain in the city of Rome and one of the most famous fountains in the world.
 The fountain is at the junction of three roads and marks the terminal point of the Acqua Vergine that revived Aqua Virgo, one of the aqueducts that supplied water to ancient Rome for more than 400 years.

 2015